The steam oven shows F16; no steam is produced even though heating may work.

 - Descale first: Run the full descaling program to remove limescale that can cause overheating and element damage.

-- Continuity test: Disconnect the heater leads and measure resistance.
-An open circuit indicates a failed heater.
+- Continuity test: Disconnect the heater leads and measure its resistance.
+An open circuit indicates a failed heater element.

-- Check thermal cut-out: Some generators have a resettable thermostat.
+- Check thermal cut-out: Some generators are equipped with a resettable thermostat.
 Press the reset button if present.
-If it trips again, investigate for limescale or poor water flow.
+If it trips again, investigate for limescale buildup or poor water flow.

 - Replace steam heater: If defective, replace the steam generator or heater assembly with the correct V-ZUG part.